lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

       type: TitleBlock
       text: Living Waters of Lashi
       color: text-dark
-    subtitle: Nature and Culture along the Ancient Tea & Horse Road
+    subtitle: An Ecotour of Conservation & Culture
     text: >+
       Embark on an immersive journey to Wenhai Sanctuary, a hidden gem along the historic Tea & Horse Road.
 Explore pristine wetlands with a local